← Back to 史記

 退

-The Grand Historian said: As the proverb goes, 'A fur coat worth a thousand pieces of gold is not made from the armpit of a single fox;' The rafters of a pavilion or terrace are not made from the branch of a single tree; The governance of the Three Dynasties was not the wisdom of a single scholar.'
+The Grand Historian said: As the proverb goes, 'A fur coat worth a thousand pieces of gold is not made from the armpit of a single fox; The rafters of a pavilion or terrace are not made from the branch of a single tree; The governance of the Three Dynasties was not the wisdom of a single scholar.'
 How true!
 Emperor Gaozu rose from the humblest origins to pacify the realm within the seas, exhausting every stratagem and military art.
-However, Liu Jing's one speech about removing the chariot bridle established peace for ten thousand generations—how can wisdom be monopolized!
-Shusun Tong read the currents of his age and gauged the needs of the moment, crafting rites of advancement and withdrawal that adapted to every turn of the times, and in the end became the founding patriarch of Confucianism for the house of Han.
+Yet Liu Jing, after stepping down from his cart, secured peace for ten thousand generations with a single proposal.
+How could wisdom belong to one class alone?
+Shusun Tong gauged the spirit of the age and measured affairs of state, crafting the rites of advancement and withdrawal to suit each change of the times, and in the end became the Confucian patriarch of the Han house.
 'The great straight appears bent; the Way is indeed winding'—is this not what it speaks of?

 ← Previous Chapter